 Obviously you can’t control people who willfully misinterpret your work to suit their own world view, but You is written and presented in such a way that it would be incredibly easy for people to misunderstand it.
 Watching this show, I could see how people can come away thinking this is a romantic story of doomed lovers like Romeo and Juilette.
 That’s absolutely not the intent behind it, but that doesn’t matter.
 Point is, people are falling in love with Joe, and even scarier, relating with Joe (and not seeing that as a problem.)

 Joe is Shown in the Best Possible Light

 If I were a serial killer on trial, whoever made You is the person I’d want as my lawyer, because they make Joe like a poor maligned kid rather than the pyschopath he is.
 His every positive attribute is focused on obsessively, while his deranged behavior is often glossed over or played off as cute.

 An inordinate, and quite frankly boring, amount of time is spent showing just how doting a partner Joe is: he makes her breakfast, he helps comfort her when she’s sad, he does everything he can to make her happy.
+Then a lot of screen time is spent trying to turn Joe into a hero by showcasing how he helps Paco.
 Meanwhile his stalkerish behavior isn’t treated with gravitas it should be, and sometimes is even played for laughs.